Pavankumardontha/dynamic-programming-/README.md

 10) Pots of gold game
 11) Maximum Tip Calculator
 12) 0-1 Knapsack
-13) Coin Combinations - 1 (In this model permutations are also taken into account and it is 1D.)
+13) Coin Combinations - 1 (In this model permutations are also taken into account.
+1D problem with outer loop running on the sum)
-14) Coins Combinations - 2 (In this model only combinations are taken into account and this is 2D.)
+14) Coins Combinations - 2 (In this model only combinations are taken into account.1D problem with inner loop running on the sum)
 15) Count Ways to reach Nth stair
 16) Minimum No. of coins to make a change.
 17) Maximize the cut segments